Do the Digit Insurance

 • Kapota meaning pigeon

-In addition, the pigeon pose increases the external rotation of the femur bone in the hip socket as well as lengthens the psoas muscle that connects the torso and legs.
-If you are interested to know about the benefits of pigeon pose, refer to the list provided below.
+In addition, Pigeon Pose increases the external rotation of the femur bone in the hip socket and lengthens the psoas muscle that connects the torso and legs.
+If you are interested in learning about the benefits of Pigeon Pose, refer to the list provided below.

 There are a large number of benefits that we can get from performing this yoga.
-Some of the benefits of Kapotasana are:
+Some of the benefits of Eka Pada Rajakapotasana are:

 1. Reduces Lower Back Pain

 This yoga pose strengthens your back and spine.
-Further, an overall stretch of the body helps in reducing lower back pain.
-It also increases the mobility of the body and helps activate the muscles in the lower back.
+An overall stretch of the body helps reduce lower back pain.
+It also increases the body's mobility and helps activate the muscles in the lower back.

 2. Opens Up Hips

-One of the most essential benefits of pigeon pose is that it effectively opens the hip.
-An overall stretch of your thighs, back, groyne, piriformis and psoas help in opening the hip.
+One of the most essential benefits of Pigeon Pose is that it effectively opens the hip.
+Stretching your thighs, back, groin, piriformis, and psoas helps open the hip.
 This, in turn, improves blood flow and helps prevent pain or stiffness.

 3. Improves Posture